 Fukiware Falls is the highest-rated place to visit in Numata, Gunma right now.

-The largest category is places of interest, with 77 places to explore.
+The largest category is historical places, with 107 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.